 Home Textiles Today Staff -- Home Textiles Today, 10/15/2010 6:57:28 AM

-New York- Balta U.S. is keeping its eyes keenly focused this market on building its strengths, which include indoor/outdoor styles, hand-carved constructions and shags.
+NEW YORK - Balta U.S. kept its eyes keenly focused this market on building its strengths, which include indoor/outdoor styles, hand-carved constructions and shags.

-To its indoor/outdoor line, the company is adding a new higher-quality collection that is a cut above Balta's typical entry level price bracket offerings in this category.
+To its indoor/outdoor line, the company added a new higher-quality collection that is a cut above Balta's typical entry level price bracket offerings in this category.

 The new rugs employ heat-set, cable-twisted yarns, translating into a natural fiber-like product that works just as comfortably in home interiors as it does outside on the deck, and retails for a higher price range, from $89 to $129, vs. Balta's standard outdoor rugs at $69 to $99.

 "We use a more complex construction," said Patrick Moyer, president.